Metrorrey: Line 2

+Line 3

 Line 3 has 8 stations and is 7.5 km long, it is grade-separated and runs mostly on an elevated structure, except the southern end section that connects with Line 2 at Zaragoza station.
 The two lines are operated jointly.

 Construction of Line 3 started in 2013 and was completed by January 2020, but the rolling stock had not been delivered; at that time, the estimated delivery for twenty-six rail cars was December 2020.
 It was eventually inaugurated on February 27, 2021 by Nuevo León Governor Jaime Rodríguez Calderón.

-Ridership

-According to Mexico's National Institute of Statistics, Geography and Informatics, Metrorrey's two lines transported 180.8 million passengers in 2018, which corresponds to an average daily ridership of 495,000 passengers.

-Fares

-The following are the travel fares :